Gaziantep: History

 In early 14th century, Arab geographer Dimashki noted that the people of Aintab were Turkomans.
-Aintab continued to be Turkish or Turkoman majority through 18th, 19th, and 20th centuries.
+Aintab continued to be Turkish or Turkoman majority through the 18th, 19th, and 20th centuries.
 Armenians inhabited Aintab from at least 10th century until the Armenian genocide.
 Having abandoned Armenian in favour of Turkish as early as the 16th century, the Armenians of Aintab predominantly spoke Turkish, while the usage of Armenian increased after 1850.
 The city also housed a smaller Jewish minority predominantly of Sephardic origin.
 The Jewish population quickly decreased in mid-20th century, reaching zero people by 1980s.
 Unlike most Southeastern Anatolian cities, the city of Gaziantep did not have a significant Kurdish minority until the 20th century, when it saw an increase in its Kurdish population through economically motivated migration from Turkish Kurdistan.
 Up until the late 2010s, the Kurdish population increased to one fourth of the city and the province with 400,000 - 450,000 Kurds.
 In the late Ottoman era, the city included a number of Europeans and Americans.
-Aintab also had a sizable Uzbek minority dating back to the Ottoman rule.
+Aintab also had a sizable Uzbek minority dating back to the Ottoman period.

 Gaziantep synagogue is rumoured to be 800 years old, although it may have been constructed in the 19th century.